vlayer-xyz/vlayer/book/src/advanced/proving.md

 vlayer serve
 ```

-By default, it accepts HTTP requests on port `3000` in the format specified in the [JSON-RPC API appendix](/appendix/api.md).
+By default, it accepts JSON-RPC requests on port `3000` in the format specified in the [JSON-RPC API appendix](/appendix/api.md).

 ## Proving Modes